natelandau/shell-scripting-templates/README.md

 ---------

 * Apache
-* array - Some functions take or return arrays.
+* Array - Some functions take or return arrays.
 Since Bash does not support to pass arrays, references and their serialized string representations are used.
+* Compile
-* compile
+* Date
 * Debian
 * ~declaration~
-* directory
+* Directory
-* file
+* File
-* git
+* Git
-* log - Functions related to terminal and file logging
+* Log - Functions related to terminal and file logging
-* mail
+* Mail
-* number
+* Number
-* password
+* Password
 * ~procedures~ (for internal using)
-* sms - Functions related to the Secure Shell
+* Sms - Functions related to the Secure Shell
-* ssh
+* Ssh
-* string - Functions related to Bash Strings
+* String - Functions related to Bash Strings
-* system - Functions related to Linux Systems
+* System - Functions related to Linux Systems
+* Terminal
-* time
+* Time
-* url - Url conversation
+* Url - Url conversation

 #### libraries for specific usage:
 * Lorem